Do Windows Encryption Tools Suit Enterprises and Government?

 - File sharing requires VPN tunnelling.

 For rarely accessed data and documents, including medical records and legal documents, encryption file system windows 10 is an excellent solution; provided, all certificates and keys are backed up.
 It also works for individuals who don’t need cloud storage or file sharing.

 AxCrypt, the Popular Alternative to EFS Encryption Windows 10:

-For small business owners and organizations on a tight budget, AxCrypt is an attractive alternative to encryption file system windows 10.
+For small business owners and organisations on a tight budget, AxCrypt is an attractive alternative to encryption file system windows 10.
 Like EFS, AxCrypt boasts AES-256 encryption for files and folders.

 AxCrypt also features: